The relativistic Euler equations with a physical vacuum boundary: Hadamard local well-posedness, rough solutions, and

 The first term contains a $\partial^{\geq 1} v$ and a $\partial^{\geq 2}r $ so it belongs to $F_{2j}$, whereas the second term has order at most $j-3/2$ so it belongs to $F_{2j}$ as well.
 Hence, we have that

-We not compute the commutator on the second term on the RHS:
+We now compute the commutator on the second term on the RHS:

-The first and second terms on the RHS of the second inequality have orders $\leq 1/2$ and $1$, respectively, so they produce terms of order at most $j-3/2$ when hit by $r\Dt^{2j-3}$ and thus can be discarded.
+The first and second terms on the RHS of the second equality have orders $\leq 1/2$ and $1$, respectively, so they produce terms of order at most $j-3/2$ when hit by $r\Dt^{2j-3}$ and thus can be discarded.
 Continuing

 All the terms inside the second parenthesis have orders at most $1$ (thus giving order at most $j-3/2$ when hit by $r\Dt^{2j-3}$) and can be discarded.
 The terms in the first parenthesis give $\GInvP^{lm} a_2 [\Dt, \partial_l \partial_m]r$.
 Continuing